0xbad1d3a5/Kaku/README.md

 3. Move everything from the extracted zip to /Android/data/ca.fuwafuwa.kaku
 4. Go to your phone's settings and find the setting "Draw over other apps" - enable that setting for Kaku (where the setting is depends on Android version, so you may have to Google this)
 5. Launch Kaku and hopefully it should work - double tap to OCR

+Note: The handwriting keyboard for manual corrections is currently hard-coded to Google Handwriting keyboard

 ```
    For step 3, the directory structure on Android should look like: